AyrA/CommandoCheatTool/docs/Levels.md

 You must later get down through that section, so it's still advised to kill the enemies at the bottom first.

-The third exit can only be obtained with the boots.
+The third secret can only be obtained with the boots.
-Simply walk through the oil pool in the second building.
+Simply walk through the oil pool and the wall to its left in the second building.
 There will be a second oil pool.
 You can enter this pool and walk to the right to obtain the gauss rifle.
 This is the second secret to reveal a custom image.